My Top Tips for Planning a Safari in Amboseli National Park in Kenya

 This two-day one-night tour to Amboseli from Nairobi includes all entrance fees and one night full board accommodation.
 You’ll get to go on two game drives during the two days – which opens up your chances of seeing the big 5.
 The more time in the park, the more likely you are to spot hard-to-see animals like serval cats.

 The tour through the park takes place in a pop-up van.
-This particular tour costs $265 USD per person, and pick-up from most hotels in Nairobi or the airport is included in the price.
+This particular tour costs $345 USD per person, and pick-up from most hotels in Nairobi or the airport is included in the price.

 BOOK your Two Day One Night Tour to Amboseli here!

-If you’re short on time – this day-trip tour from Nairobi to Amboseli
+If you’re short on time – This day-trip tour from Nairobi to Amboseli

 If you’re short on time, you can book a day-trip to Amboseli from Nairobi.
-This includes transport in a van with a pop-up roof through the park (it is easier to spot all the animals that way), lunch at a lodge and all entrance fees.
+This includes transport in a van with a pop-up roof through the park (it is easier to spot all the animals that way), lunch at a lodge, and all entrance fees.
 Keep in mind this is a 13-14 hour day, so may be tiring!

-It costs only $180 USD per person, which is a steal of a deal in our opinion!
+It costs only $170 USD per person, which is a steal of a deal in our opinion!
 It also picks up from most hotels in Nairobi and includes a stop at a local Maasai village.

 BOOK your one-day Amboseli Safari Tour here!